zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 ---------

 The materials used in the part of the tutorial can be found in the `tutorial-part-X` directory in the psamm-tutorial repository.
-The previously used E coli model will be reused here in order to demonstrate the use of the psammotate and gimme functions, which will be located in the ``tutorial-part-X/E_coli_yaml/`` directory.
+The previously used *E. coli* model will be reused here in order to demonstrate the use of the ``psammotate`` and ``gimme`` functions, which will be located in the ``tutorial-part-X/E_coli_yaml/`` directory.
 There will also be a ``tutorial-part-X/gimme``, ``tutorial-part-X/psammotate``, and ``tutorial-part-X/TMFA`` directories that contain the required materials for each